Event Information

 Registration

-Members need to create an account on the 4wdqld website and log in to be able to register for the event.
-Registrations close on the 1st of March.
+Members need to create an account on the 4WD QLD website and log in to be able to register for the event.
+Registrations close on the 19th of March.

 Meals

 Meals are available for the Sunday night thank you dinner.
-The subsidised price is $15 for adults and $7.50 for children 12 and under.
-Meals are available to pre-purchase in the online shop on the KCU website.
-You will need to be logged in to access the shop.
+The subsidised price is $16.50 for adults and $8.50 for children 12 and under.
+Meals are available to pre-purchase in the online shop.

 Merchandise

-Merchandise is available from the online shop, including events shirts, and jackets.
-Merchandise orders close on the 1st of March.
+Merchandise is available from the online shop, including event shirts, and jackets.
+Orders for Event Sublimated Shirts close on 1st February, with other merchandise orders closing 1st March.